James-SR/study-notes-master/docs/Foundations-of-Inference.md

 ## 1 0.5319476 0.8680524
 ```

 So our possible range of values, using the bootstrap at 95%, is between 53.2% and 86.8%.
 Going back to our original statement, we had a single poll where 70% of those polled intended to vote for a particular candidate.
-We can now say, using the bootstrap t-confidence interval, we are 95% confident that the true proportion planning to cote for the candidate is between 53% and 87%.
+We can now say, using the bootstrap t-confidence interval, we are 95% confident that the true proportion planning to vote for the candidate is between 53% and 87%.
 We are assuming that the distribution is normally distributed $N(\mu, \sigma ^2)$.

 # References {-}